Chart Color Schemes

 Population

-Population growth drivers in Avoca are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Avoca are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the population of Avoca (Vic.) is estimated at around 1,608 people.
-This reflects an increase of 252 individuals since the 2021 Census, which reported a population of 1,356 people.
-The change was inferred from AreaSearch's estimation of the resident population at 1,443 following examination of the latest ERP data release by ABS in June 2024, along with an additional 52 validated new addresses since the Census date.
-This level of population results in a density ratio of 15.6 persons per square kilometer.
-Avoca's growth rate of 18.6% since the 2021 census exceeded both the non-metro area (6.0%) and SA3 area, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 85.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Avoca's population is estimated at around 1,608 people.
+This reflects an increase of 252 people since the 2021 Census, which reported a population of 1,356 people in the Avoca (Vic.) statistical area (Lv2).
+The change was inferred from the resident population of 1,443 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024, and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 15.6 persons per square kilometer in the Avoca (Vic.)
+(SA2).
+The area's 18.6% growth since the 2021 census exceeded the non-metro area's 6.0%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, an above median population growth is projected for the area, expected to increase by 190 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 0.1% over the 17 years.
+Considering the projected demographic shifts, an above median population growth is projected for regional areas across the nation, with the Avoca (Vic.)
+(SA2) expected to increase by 190 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.1% in total over the 17 years.

 Frequently Asked Questions - Population